2023 Pittsburgh Steelers season: Week 7: at Los Angeles Rams

 Coming off of their bye week, the Steelers then went on the road to take on the Rams.
 After a scoreless first quarter, the Steelers scored first when Chris Boswell kicked a 53-yard field goal to make it 3–0.
 Though, the Rams would take the lead before halftime when their kicker Brett Maher tied the game with a 41-yard field goal, followed by a 31-yard touchdown pass from Matthew Stafford to Tutu Atwell (with a failed PAT) to make it 9–3.
 In the third quarter, the Steelers retook the lead when Kenny Pickett ran for a 1-yard touchdown to make it 10–9.
 However, the Rams took the lead back when Darrell Henderson Jr. ran for a 1-yard touchdown (with a successful 2-point conversion) to make it 17–10.
 In the fourth quarter, it was all Steelers as they would win the game 24–17 with a pair of rushing touchdowns from Jaylen Warren from 13 yards out and Najee Harris from 3 yards out.

-With the win, the Steelers improved to 4–2 and had defeated the Rams for the fifth time in a row.
+With the win, the Steelers improved to 4–2 and had defeated the Rams for the fifth time in a row, not having lost to them since the 2003 season when the Rams were based in St. Louis.